enisdenjo/graphql-ws/PROTOCOL.md

 ## Communication

-The WebSocket sub-protocol for this specification is: `graphql-transport-ws`
+The WebSocket sub-protocol for this specification is: `graphql-transport-ws`.

 Messages are represented through the JSON structure and are stringified before being sent over the network.
-They are bidirectional, meaning both the server and the client conform to the specified message structure.
+They are bidirectional, meaning both the server and the client must conform to the specified message structure.

-**All** messages contain the `type` field outlining the type or action this message describes.
+**All** messages contain the `type` field outlining the action this message describes.
 Depending on the type, the message can contain two more _optional_ fields:

-- `id` used for uniquely identifying server responses and connecting them with the client requests
+- `id` used for uniquely identifying server responses and connecting them with the client's requests
 - `payload` holding the extra "payload" information to go with the specific message type

 The server can close the socket (kick the client off) at any time.
 The close event dispatched by the server is used to describe the fatal error to the client.